Dorset HealthCare University NHS Foundation Trust: Estate

-The Trust has a large and geographically broad estate, operating from over 200 sites ranging from community hospitals to single rooms within premises of other NHS providers.
+The Trust has a large and geographically broad estate, operating from over 300 sites ranging from community hospitals to single rooms within premises of other NHS providers.
 It includes a wide range of different properties, from small to medium-sized mental health in-patient hospitals to single ward community hospitals located in market towns.
 The Trust participated in an Enhancing the Healing Environment project with the King's Fund to encourage greater use of dining, social and garden areas in St Brelades Ward, Alderney Hospital, Poole.

-The trust runs 12 community hospitals and minor injuries units - as well as providing adult and children's community and mental health services, specialist learning disability services, community brain injury services, addiction services and eating disorders services.
-Its community health services encompass: district nurses, health visitors, school nursing, end of life care, sexual health promotion, safeguarding children, diabetes education, audiology, speech and language therapy, dermatology, podiatry, orthopaedic, wheelchair services and breastfeeding support services.
-As well as services in Dorset, the Trust also provides some services in Devon and the city of Southampton.
-Most are provided in local communities, people's homes, local centres and community hospitals.
-It also provides specialist assessment and treatment inpatient centres.

-In November 2021 the trust started building an inpatient eating disorders unit at St Ann's Hospital in Sandbanks with eight inpatient beds and two high-dependency beds.
+In November 2021, the Trust started building an inpatient eating disorders unit at St Ann's Hospital in Sandbanks with eight inpatient beds and two high-dependency beds.

 Regulation

-It became a foundation trust on 1 April 2007 and is regulated by Monitor.
+The Trust is regulated by NHS England.
 The Trust is also registered with the Care Quality Commission.

 Monitor found the trust to be in breach of its licence for taking too long to make legally binding changes agreed in April 2013 to properly address quality of care issues raised by the Care Quality Commission and for failing to ensure appropriate staffing levels.
 In July 2014 Monitor reported that its concerns had been addressed.

 In January 2014 the Trust admitted that it has been failing standards on same sex accommodation for more than two years, despite reporting compliance.

-In April 2015 it was reported that this was the only Foundation Trust in England where persistently more than 7.5 per cent of its beds are occupied by a patient whose transfer has been delayed, this being one of Monitor's targets.
+In April 2015 it was reported that this was the only foundation trust in England where persistently more than 7.5 per cent of its beds are occupied by a patient whose transfer has been delayed, this being one of Monitor's targets.
 The trust said: "This [performance] is in a context of a very real shortage of nursing or residential placements, exacerbated by the closure of two independent care homes due to quality concerns that removed 71 beds from the local system."

-In July 2019, the Trust was rated Outstanding by the Care Quality Commission.
+In July 2019, the trust was rated Outstanding by the Care Quality Commission.